Acoustic Soft Tactile Skin (AST Skin): Acoustic Soft Tactile Skin

-\paragraph{Speaker Configurations} Speaker configurations are the second primary design feature we investigated in this work.
+\textbf{Speaker Configurations:} Speaker configurations are the second primary design feature we investigated in this work.
 We used a single speaker for AST 1, AST 2b, AST 3b, AST 4c, and AST 4d.
-For AST 2a, AST 3a, AST 4a-4b, we provided an individual speaker for each channel.

-These speaker arrangements enable us to study the differences in skin performance (1) when all channels are provided with a single speaker versus each channel with an individual speaker and (2) when the speakers are arranged on the smaller and larger diameter ends of the conical channel (AST4a and 4b, AST4c and 4d).
+We provided an individual speaker for each channel for AST 2a, AST 3a, and AST 4a-4b.
+These speaker arrangements enable us to study the differences in skin performance (1) when all channels are provided with a single speaker versus each channel with an individual speaker and (2) when the speakers are arranged on the smaller and larger diameter ends of the conical channel (AST 4a and 4b, AST 4c and 4d).
 In this study, we used computer headphone speakers and a microphone, which will be replaced with a miniature type in further development studies.